Pieter Bout: Life

-The date of his death is uncertain with some placing it as early as 1689 and others as late as 1719 (based on the date of a painting the dating of which has given rise to some doubt).
+The time of his death is not known with certainty.
+One source states that the artist made his will on 17 June 1689 as he was ill and was buried two days later in Brussels.
+Other sources claim he died in 1702 or 1719.

 Work

 Pieter Bout was a very prolific artist who worked in many genres.
 Most of his works include a landscape element and many are views of cities, villages, ports, beaches or rivers.
 His views are in the tradition of Jan Brueghel the Elder.
 They also show similarity to the work of David Teniers the Younger and the landscapes of Brussels landscape painters such as Adriaen Frans Boudewyns, Lucas Achtschellinck and Jacques d'Arthois, for whom he also often painted the staffage.
 He further painted Italianate landscapes in the manner of Nicolaes Berchem.

 Some of his work is also similar to that of Pieter Casteels II, a Flemish painter known for his Italianizing landscapes and city views.
 His paintings often include lively scenes such as village festivals and people having fun on the ice.

-Pieter Bout collaborated on a beach view with Lucas Smout who painted the staffage.
-This work referred to as Harbour and Fish Market (Musée des beaux-arts de Quimper) possibly represents a view of the beach and port of Scheveningen as in its composition and figures it closely resembles Pieter Bout's Selling Fish at the Beach of Scheveningen (Van Ham Auctions, 11 May 2012, Lot 518).

-The Rijksmuseum attributes to Bout a religious painting entitled The Adoration of the Shepherds.

 His paintings are lively and the brushwork is precise.
 His palette is clear and soft and announces the 18th century.

+Pieter Bout collaborated regularly with other painters.
+He painted the staffage in the landscapes of Adriaen Frans Boudewijns, Lucas Achtschellinck, Jacques d'Arthois, Mathys Schoevaerdts, Hendrick de Meijer and Lucas Smout.
+Pieter Bout collaborated on a beach view with Lucas Smout who painted the landscape.
+This work, referred to as Harbour and Fish Market (Musée des beaux-arts de Quimper), possibly represents a view of the beach and port of Scheveningen as in its composition and figures it closely resembles Pieter Bout's Selling Fish at the Beach of Scheveningen (Van Ham Auctions, 11 May 2012, Lot 518).

+The Rijksmuseum attributes to Bout a religious painting entitled The Adoration of the Shepherds.

 Bout's drawings and etchings are similar to his paintings in style and subject matter.